post · Mar 28, 2026 · 4 min read · Hello World for Factory Notes

 - Make diagrams easy to embed.

-That is enough to carry intent without introducing ceremony.
+That's enough to carry intent without ceremony.

-#Diagram examples
+Diagram examples

-#1.
-Flow of a note through the system
+1. Flow of a note through the system

 MermaidDiagram